BxCppDev/bxdecay0/README.rst

 The core of the BxDecay0 code  does not follow a fully object-oriented approach.
-In order  to ensure  the easy  synchronization of  its low level code  with the original  Decay0/GENBB code, BxDecay0  mimics the layout of  the Fortran  code (including massive  usage of  *GOTO*s !).
+In order  to ensure  the easy  synchronization of  its low level code  with the original  Decay0/GENBB code, BxDecay0  mimics the layout of  the Fortran  code (including massive  usage of  *GOTOs*!).
-BxDecay0 thus provides a large collection of plain generator functions for  about 100  radioactive nuclei  split in  two categories:  *double beta* decays and *background/calibration* decays.
+BxDecay0 thus provides a large collection of plain generator functions for  about 100  radioactive nuclei  split in  two categories:
+*double beta* decays and *background/calibration* decays.
 When a Decay0/GENBB fix or  improvement is published in  the original Fortran code  by its author (V.Tretyak),  it is thus  rather easy to adequately  change the C++ code in the relevant section in BxDecay0.